Showing posts with label civil military relations. Show all posts

 Only incidentally, some groups have been inducted, such as Naga hostiles being taken into army ranks from counter insurgency purposes.
 Likewise, some renegade militants were taken into the ‘home and hearth’ units of the Territorial Army and others into the hatchet wing of the Kashmir police.
 The numbers of Ladakhis in uniform went up after the Kargil War with Ladakh Scouts attaining regiment status.
 An effort to induct tribal communities from Central India is also on, but has counter insurgency motives as impetus.

-Those with better educational access gain an advantage, while those from peasant classes and rural areas - the mainstay of soldiery so far - and the educationally backward communities – who are likely more robust physically - are liable to be left behind.
+Under the new recruiting process, those with better educational access gain an advantage, while those from peasant classes and rural areas - the mainstay of soldiery so far - and the educationally backward communities – who are likely more robust physically - are liable to be left behind.
 The new-found need for a tech-enabled work force busts the earlier logic that high altitude deployments necessitated a younger, more robust profile in the soldiery.

 A political consideration